JoshuaProvoste/URL-Encode-Injection/README.md

 §some-id§ can be a uuid, hash or whatever are used insted of "id".

-Like null byte injection, the URL Encode Injection can be passed at the beginning or the end of your target entry point:
+Like Null Byte Injection, the URL Encode Injection can be passed at the beginning or the end of your target entry point:

 * /v1/product/§dictionary§/price
 * /v1/product/some-id§dictionary§/price